-LG G3 S hands-on review
+LG G3 S full review

 The LG G3 S is a slightly smaller and cheaper version of the LG G3, with a very similar exterior design but significantly lower specs, ideal for those after a premium look and feel at a lower price tag.
 We spent some time with the LG G3 S – also known as the LG G3 Beat in some markets – during IFA 2014 in Berlin, so here's our LG G3 S hands-on review.
 See also: Best smartphones 2014

 LG G3 S hands-on review: Price & availability